How outsourcing can help make a business successful

 5. It requires little to no initial capital investment

-It eliminates the need to put in a huge capital investment for things like infrastructure, employee recruitment, and training, as well as the daily production expenses.
+Outsourcing eliminates the need to put in a huge capital investment.
+Especially for things like infrastructure, employee recruitment, training, including the daily production expenses.

-6. It provides you access to trained or expert specialists
+6. It provides you access to trained and expert specialists

 7. It allows you to focus on the core competencies of your business